7 Best Form Backend Services in 2026 [Compared]

 - Submission storage and dashboard.

-- Spam filtering (honeypot, reCAPTCHA).
+- Spam filtering (honeypot, reCAPTCHA) and email notifications.

 Where it falls short: